 Note that this is not an official staging designation.
 Staging is a process that occurs in conjunction with diagnosis as a means of determining the progression of the cancer and its spread and severity.
 Staging is necessary to determine proper modes of treatment and typically ranges from stage I to stage III for multiple myeloma.
 The “final stage” of multiple myeloma simply refers to cancer that has become terminal.

 With the final stages of multiple myeloma, you can typically expect all of the signs and symptoms to ramp up.
 Unlike the early stages of smoldering myeloma, everything is noticeable.
-Symptoms may spread to your kidneys as proteins created by the malignant plasma cells lead to kidney damage.
-Over time, your kidney function may fail altogether, which prevents them from properly filtering out body waste, excess salt, and unnecessary fluids.
+For example, symptoms may:

-You may also experience neurological symptoms.
-As mentioned, multiple myeloma can wear down and weaken bones.
+- Wear down and weaken bones.
 This includes bone material in your spine.
-Severe bone breakdown can result in your spine bones collapsing and pressing down on spinal nerves, a condition known as spinal cord compression.
-Along with severe back pain, this can lead to numbness and weakness in the legs and if left untreated, the damage can result in permanent paralysis.
+Severe bone breakdown can result in your spine bones collapsing and pressing down on spinal nerves, a condition known as spinal cord compression

 In the final stages of multiple myeloma, your doctor may recommend treatments that can keep cancer under control, but many treatments can come with side effects or otherwise take a physical toll.
 Usually, by this point, your best option is palliative care, which helps to manage the symptoms of the disease.